Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Background

 \subsection{Network coding and regenerating codes}

-A second approach to increase the efficiency of repairs relies on network coding.
-Network coding differs from erasure correcting codes as it allows devices to generate new blocks with only partial knowledge (i.e., with less than $\MM$ bits).
-Network coding was initially applied to multicast, for which it has been proved that linear codes achieve the maxflow in a communication graph~\cite{Ahlswede2000,Li2003,Koetter2003}.
+A second approach to increasing the efficiency of repairs relies on network coding~\cite{Ahlswede2000}.
+Network coding was initially applied to multicast, for which it has been proven that linear codes achieve the maxflow in a communication graph~\cite{Li2003,Koetter2003}.
 Network coding has latter been applied to distributed storage and data persistence~\cite{Dimakis2005,Dimakis2006,Kamra2006,Lin2007}.
-A key contribution in this area are regenerating codes~\cite{Dimakis2007,Dimakis2010} introduced by Dimakis \emph{et al}.
-They infer the minimum amount of information to be transferred to repair lost redundancy.
+A key contribution in this area is regenerating codes~\cite{Dimakis2007,Dimakis2010} introduced by Dimakis \emph{et al.}.

-The idea behind regenerating codes~\cite{Dimakis2007} is that, when compared to erasure correcting codes, more devices are contacted upon repair but much less data is downloaded from them thus offering low repair cost for each single failure.
-Similarly to erasure correcting codes, $n$ encoded blocks of size $\alpha$ bits are computed from the $k$ original blocks.
-Each device stores $\alpha \approx \MB$ bits.
-During a repair, the new device contacts $d > k$ other devices to get $\beta \ll \MM/k$ bits from each and stores $\alpha$ bits as shown on Figure~\ref{fig:network_rc}.

-Regenerating codes achieve an optimal trade-off between the storage $\alpha$ and the repair cost $\gamma=d\beta$.
-The graph on Figure~\ref{fig:tradeoff} depicts the performance of the optimal regenerating codes.
-Points $(\alpha,\gamma)$ above the curve correspond to correct (but non-optimal) regenerating codes.
-Two specific regenerating codes are interesting: MSR (Minimum Storage Regenerating codes) offer optimal repair cost $\gamma=\frac{\MM}{k}\frac{d}{d-k+1}$ for a minimum storage cost $\alpha=\MB$, and MBR (Minimum Bandwidth Regenerating codes) offer optimal storage cost $\alpha=\frac{\MM}{k}\frac{2}{2d-k+1}$ for a minimum repair cost $\gamma=\frac{\MM}{k}\frac{2d}{2d-k+1}$.
-Regenerating codes can be implemented using linear codes~\cite{Li2003,Koetter2003} be they random~\cite{Ho2006,Duminuco2009} (i.e., random linear network codes), or deterministic~\cite{Dimakis2010b,Wu2009,Rashmi2009,Shah2010,Suh2010}.
-Similarly to regenerating codes, our codes can be implemented using random linear network codes.
+Regenerating codes achieve an optimal trade-off between the storage $\alpha$ and the repair cost (repair bandwidth) $\gamma=d\beta$ with $\beta$ bits being downloaded from $d \ge k$ devices as shown on Figure~\ref{fig:network_rc}.
+On the tradeoff curve~(Figure~\ref{fig:tradeoff}), two specific codes are of interest: MSR (Minimum Storage Regenerating codes) which offer optimal repair costs $\gamma=\frac{\MM}{k}\frac{d}{d-k+1}$ for minimum storage costs $\alpha=\MB$ and MBR (Minimum Bandwidth Regenerating codes) which offer optimal storage costs $\alpha=\frac{\MM}{k}\frac{2}{2d-k+1}$ for minimum repair costs $\gamma=\frac{\MM}{k}\frac{2d}{2d-k+1}$.
+Regenerating codes can be implemented using linear codes~\cite{Li2003,Koetter2003,Ho2006,Dimakis2010b,Wu2009,Duminuco2009,Rashmi2009,Shah2010,Suh2010}.
+Related work on the implementation of regenerating codes is discussed in more details in Section~\ref{sec:rel}.

-Table~\ref{tab:example} gives some examples of storage cost $\alpha$ and repair cost $\gamma$ for the codes we describe including the coordinated codes we propose.
-These costs depend on the number $k$ of devices needed to recover the file, the number $d$ of contacted live devices, and the number $t$ of devices being repaired simultaneously.
-Regenerating codes by Dimakis \emph{et al.}~\cite{Dimakis2010} represent a clear improvement over erasure correcting codes, and our coordinated regenerating codes allow reducing further the costs.